 - Residential Services

-ALTA/ACSM Title Survey
+ALTA/NSPS Title Survey

 An ALTA survey is a complete land survey that provides detail on boundaries, site improvements, easements, rights-of-way, and other items affecting the ownership of land.
-An ALTA Survey is common with commercial properties to insure the title to the land and improvements to the high degree that a commercial development may require.
-“Table A” from the “Minimum Standard Detail Requirements for ALTA/ACSM Land Title Surveys” helps to define a clear scope of what is shown on the survey.
+An ALTA Survey is common with commercial properties to ensure the title to the land and improvements to the high degree that a commercial development may require.
+“Table A” from the “Minimum Standard Detail Requirements for ALTA/NSPS Land Title Surveys” helps to define a clear scope of what is shown on the survey.

-The purpose of a boundary survey is to establish and/or retrace the boundaries of a property based on physical and documented evidence, and includes locating or establishing monuments, such as an iron pin, at the corners of the property.
+The purpose of a boundary survey is to establish and/or retrace the boundaries of a property based on physical and documented evidence and includes locating or establishing monuments, such as an iron pin, at the corners of the property.
 Evidence such as fences, streams, marked trees, and utility easements, may also be located as evidence of ownership when conducting the survey.